Chouriki Sentai Ohranger: Dorin

-The Dorin (ドリン Dorin, 26–31, 36, 42, 46–48) were the god-like people of Pangaea which one was found sleeping inside King Pyramider.
-It is discovered that she is an important part of the Chouriki in Earth and Riki is assigned to her care.
-She was killed by Multiwa but revived in the finale.
-She has a green pet lizard named Paku (パク Paku).
+The Dorin (ドリン) were the god-like people of Pangaea's alternate dimension, Chouriki World, the main source of the Ohrangers and their arsenals.
+One of the Dorin whom Riki is assigned to protect, takes on a female form.
+It is discovered that she is an important part of the Chouriki on Earth.
+She was first found sleeping inside King Pyramider.
+Although she died at the hands of Multiwa, she was revived in the finale.
+She has a green pet lizard named Paku (パク).

-Dorin is portrayed by Lisa Wada (和田 理沙 Wada Risa).
+Dorin is portrayed by Risa Wada (和田 理沙, Wada Risa) in the original series.
+In Ohsama Sentai King-Ohger in Space, she is portrayed by Arisa Sonohara (其原 有沙, Sonohara Arisa).